-The Agency's investment in capital assets as of June 30, 2022, totaled \$7.02 million, net of accumulated depreciation, as shown in Table A-3.
-These assets include land, leasehold improvements, furniture and other equipment, and vehicles.
+The Agency's investment in capital assets as of June 30, 2023, totaled \$6 million, net of accumulated depreciation, as shown in Table A-3.
+These assets include land, leasehold improvements, furniture and other equipment, vehicles, and right-of-use assets.
 Capital assets increased during the year with new equipment additions.